 Click the Add New Text button, and a new text box is added to the Badge Preview.

 Click inside the yellow box on the Badge Preview to edit the text.

 Select your preferred shape from the drop-down.
 The shape is automatically added to the Badge Preview.

 After you create badges, manage them from the Badge page.
 Click the Settings (⋯) icon next to a badge to edit its name and exclusive groups, edit or clone the design, or delete the badge.

 Badges show one of three statuses:

 Needs Design - The badge doesn't have any information on it yet.

-Ready to Publish - The badge has at least one information field on it.
+Ready to Publish - The badge has at least one information field on it or its design was changed.
 'Ready to Publish' doesn't always mean that the badge is print-ready.
-Carefully inspect each design before publishing to make sure it's ready.
+Carefully inspect each design before publishing.